-Saturday 21st October – Sunday 22nd October – writing weekend: A two-day course, focusing on re-drafting and editing your work but with built in retreat time for writing, readings, and socialising/networking **THIS COURSE IS NOW FULL, BUT PLEASE LET ME KNOW IF YOU’D LIKE TO GO ON THE WAITING LIST
+Saturday 21st October – Sunday 22nd October – writing weekend: A two-day course, focusing on re-drafting and editing your work but with built in retreat time for writing, readings, and socialising/networking **THERE IS NOW ONE PLACE AVAILABLE ON THIS COURSE

 A non-residential weekend course in the beautiful Peak District village of Edale (B&B accommodation recommended).
 Suitable for novel writers who have completed a good-ish chunk of work – you’ll probably need to have written a minimum of 10,000 words to get the most from this course, although we are factoring in some ‘retreat’ time for you to work on your own projects.

 Morning sessions 10am – 1pm

 Evening session 6pm – 7.30pm – informal readings and a glass of wine

 The Saturday daytime sessions will focus on the ‘bigger’ problems of redrafting, looking at possible issues you may have with regard to character, plot and structure.
 We’ll help you to identify problems and possible solutions with exercises that should be appropriate to your work-in-progress.